aayudh454/Pooideae-Drought_Freezing/NpulBdis_drought_freezing_transcriptome.md

 first part of the script explains that details

 ii.
-Now you need to specify where your software is present i.e. the Trimmomatic-0.36 which is in your main directory **/users/a/a/aadas/Trimmomatic-0.36**
+Now you need to specify where your software is present i.e. the Trimmomatic-0.36 which is in your main directory **/users/a/a/aadas/Bin/Trimmomatic-0.36**

 iii.
-Specify your working directory-**/users/a/a/aadas/Ba** (because your R1 and R2 files are in Ba)
+Specify your working directory-

+Just **pwd** where ever your files are and then copy that in the script.

+**/users/a/a/aadas/nassellaBrachy_drought_freezing/trimming_nassellaBrachy**

 iv.
 TRIMMING COMMANDS AND PARAMETERS

 a. change software version from as **trimmomatic-0.36**

 b.
-Now the **first 2 files are your input file**, so after $workDIR/"name of the file" space [here R1 and R2 is the main change]
+Now the **first file is your input file**, so after $workDIR/"name of the file" space

 c.
-Last 4 files are **output files**.
+Last file is your **output file**.

-$workDIR/Ba1x_precold_R1.trimmo.fq.gz $workDIR/Ba1x_precold.R1.unpaired.fq.gz $workDIR/Ba1x_precold.R2.trimmo.fq.gz $workDIR/Ba1x_precold.R2.unpaired.fq.gz

-for 1st pair one is paired named as R1.**trimmo** and R1.**unpaired**. same for the second pair.
+**$workDIR/NF3_trimmed.fq.gz**

 #### 7. Make your script executable